-The best fit is one where your hands and fingers have enough flexibility and not too loose either.
-If the gloves are too tight, it might constrict blood flow to your hands.
+The best fit is one where your hands and fingers have enough flexibility and are not too loose either.
+If the gloves are too tight, they might constrict blood flow to your hands.

 If it’s too loose, driving won’t be comfortable because when you move the steering wheel your hands will move and the glove will stay behind, creating an awkward feeling on the steering wheel.